b-fuze/discord.py/docs/api.rst

     .. attribute:: partner

         A boolean indicating if the user is a Discord Partner.
-    .. attribute:: bug_hunter

-        A boolean indicating if the user is a Bug Hunter.
-    .. attribute:: early_supporter

-        A boolean indicating if the user has had premium before 10 October, 2018.
     .. attribute:: hypesquad

         A boolean indicating if the user is in Discord HypeSquad.
-    .. attribute:: hypesquad_houses

-        A list of :class:`HypeSquadHouse` that the user is in.
     .. attribute:: mutual_guilds

         A list of :class:`Guild` that the :class:`ClientUser` shares with this